 Financial Considerations and Cost Savings

-Today, the average traditional funeral and burial cost has reached approximately $8,300, many families view body donation as a practical financial decision.
+With the average traditional funeral and burial cost now around $8,300, many families view body donation as a practical financial decision.
 Most programs offer what is essentially a "no-cost" end-of-life option.

 - Medical Schools: Usually cover the cost of cremation and filing the death certificate.
 However, they may require the family to pay for professional transportation if the death occurs outside a specific radius (e.g., 50 miles from the campus).